mdg-iitr-learning/assignments-b21/codekaust/lec-1-linuxgit/assignment_bandit.md

 					pwd -         pIwrPrtPN36QITSp3EQaw936yaFoFgAB
 			  in server's terminal
 	  				cd inhere
-			  		try for cat ./-file0i for all i cat ./-file07
+			  		//try for cat ./-file0i for all i cat ./-file07

 Level 5 to 6